DP-Hridayan/aShellYou/README.md

-# aShell - an ADB shell
+# aShell You - an ADB shell

 ### A local ADB shell for [Shizuku](https://shizuku.rikka.app/) powered android devices!